What is Peppol?

 As mentioned previously, Peppol is an EU standard for exchanging electronic documents such as invoices.
 But what does that mean, actually?

 It means that the EU has laid down a set of specifications that an invoice, for example, must fulfil in order to be sent via the Peppol network.
-All public authorities in the EU can receive or will able to receive your electronic invoices as long as they comply with the stated specifications.
-You are not limited to sending invoices to public sector bodies, however, because many private businesses can already receive – and send – Peppol invoices.
+All public authorities in the EU can receive or will be able to receive your electronic invoices as long as they comply with the stated specifications.
+However, you are not limited to sending invoices to public sector bodies because many private businesses can already receive (and send) Peppol invoices.

 But how can you be sure that the invoice you send actually meets the requirements for a Peppol invoice?
 And how do you send it to the intended recipient?

 Well, to do this, you need what is known as a Peppol Access Point.

 As the name suggests, a Peppol Access Point is your connection to the Peppol network.
 It is typically a service you purchase from a service provider.
 In this way, your business will be able to exchange electronic documents with other companies that are also linked to an Access Point.

 It is rather like working with a Telecom Service Provider (TSP).
 When you want to call another person, you simply dial the number and your TSP works with the call receiver’s TSP to make the connection.